This unique training course provides Therapy-Dog Certification and Therapy-Dog Handler Certification taught by the leaders in the industry.

 *This course replaces the Intensive Therapy Dog Handlers Course – 5 days from 2016.

 This course focuses equally on the theories underpinning AAIs, and the ability to practice and deliver interventions with your dog.
 Each day is divided into a combination of practice and theory.
 Lectures are designed to enhance participant’s understanding of the skills gained each day, and the knowledge will build over the course of the week.
+Participants must attend all components of the course, as learning is both sequential and cumulative.
+All course applicants must be a minimum of 18 years of age, and have a current Working With Children Check (or equivalent) and adequate spoken and written English, and the capacity to study, and to work with and train dogs over 6 consecutive days.
+All applicants must be accompanied by their own dog, and will receive certification as a team with that dog.

 This course is designed to teach Therapy-Dog and Handler teams the skills required to visit institutions such as professional workplaces, nursing homes, hospitals, schools & residential facilities.
 Upon successful completion of the course, participants will receive a certificate and Therapy-Dog Identification Coat.